Sceptre/sceptre-cdk-handler/README.md

 ## What is this?

-`sceptre-cdk-handler` is a TemplateHandler for Sceptre (versions 2.7 and up) that lets you use a Python AWS CDK template as a stack's template.
+`sceptre-cdk-handler` is a TemplateHandler for Sceptre (versions 2.7 and up) that lets you use a Python AWS CDK stack class as a stack's template.

 This template handler will use the AWS CDK to synthesize the CDK stack into a CloudFormation template and then run `npx cdk-assets` to publish any required assets to S3/ECR.